 The most important aspect for treating a patient with an arrhythmia is making an accurate diagnosis.
-A physician, such as a heart rhythm specialist or “cardiac electrophysiologist,” can easily make a diagnosis with an EKG or a 24 hour heart monitor called a holter monitor.
+A a heart rhythm specialist or “cardiac electrophysiologist” can easily make a diagnosis with an EKG or a 24-hour heart monitor called a holter monitor.
 The limiting factor to these technologies is that a patient must be experiencing the problem at the time of the diagnostic test.
 Arrhythmias can occur infrequently and can even be silent, without symptoms.
 Both of these factors further limit a doctor’s ability to make a diagnosis.

 The device is injected under the skin in a matter of minutes with a same-day discharge home.

-The heart rhythm specialists can directly communicate with the device either from your home or in the office and download any clinically significantly information.
+Our heart rhythm specialists can directly communicate with the device either from your home or in the office, and download any clinically significantly information.